HannaBerggren/Love-Barista/README.md

 A project Kanban board was used to track progress, with user stories moved between 'Todo', 'In Progress' and 'Done' columns as appropriate.
 ![Image](/static/css/images/kanbanboard.png)

 There was consideable uncertainty as to how many story point to allocate to each task.
-Therefor the first iteration had tasks exceeding 16 storie points in total.
+Therefore the first iteration had tasks exceeding 16 storie points in total.
 Tasks that didn't finish in time where to be moved in to the next iteration.

 ### Typography

+[Google Fonts](https://fonts.google.com/) was used to import the fonts featured in the site, my logo is in dancing script and the rest of the text is in el-messiri.

+### Icons and Images

+* All icons used throughout the site were provided by [FontAwesome](https://fontawesome.com/)
+* I sourced an icon from [Flaticon](https://www.flaticon.com).
+I then used [Favicon](https://favicon.io/) to convert this png to an icon file and imported that to my site.
+I installed a Favicon to help users distinguish this tab from others in their browser, a simple coffee-related design and with hearts because it felt like fun.

 ### Color Scheme